Eugene O'Neill: Legacy

 In Warren Beatty's 1981 film Reds, O'Neill is portrayed by Jack Nicholson, who was nominated for the Academy Award for Best Supporting Actor for his performance.

 George C. White founded the Eugene O'Neill Theatre Center in Waterford, Connecticut in 1964.

 Eugene O'Neill is a member of the American Theater Hall of Fame.

-O'Neill is referenced by Upton Sinclair in The Cup of Fury (1956), by J.K.
-Simmons' character in Whiplash (2014), and by Tony Stark in Avengers: Age of Ultron (2015), specifically Long Day's Journey into Night.
+O'Neill is referenced by Upton Sinclair in The Cup of Fury (1956), by Dianne Wiest's character in Bullets Over Broadway (1994), by J.K.
+Simmons' character in Whiplash (2014), by Tony Stark in Avengers: Age of Ultron (2015), specifically Long Day's Journey into Night, and Long Day's Journey into Night is also referenced by Patrick Wilson's character in Purple Violets (2007).

-O’Neill is referred to in Moss Hart’s 1959 book Act One, later a Broadway play.
+O'Neill is referred to in Moss Hart's 1959 book Act One, later a Broadway play.

 Museums and collections

 O'Neill's home in New London, Monte Cristo Cottage, was made a National Historic Landmark in 1971.
 His home in Danville, California, near San Francisco, was preserved as the Eugene O'Neill National Historic Site in 1976.

 Connecticut College maintains the Louis Sheaffer Collection, consisting of material collected by the O'Neill biographer.
 The principal collection of O'Neill papers is at Yale University.
-The Eugene O'Neill Theater Center in Waterford, Connecticut fosters the development of new plays under his name.
+The Eugene O'Neill Theater Center in Waterford, Connecticut, fosters the development of new plays under his name.

 There is also a theatre in New York City named after him located at 230 West 49th Street in midtown-Manhattan.
 The Eugene O'Neill Theatre has housed musicals and plays such as Yentl, Annie, Grease, M. Butterfly, Spring Awakening, and The Book of Mormon.